cuplgb/SLIM-release-comp-public/INSTALLATION.md

  To install CurveLab 2.1.2 execute the following in the terminal

  	install_CurveLab
-### 5.4 Make note of the path to home of SLIM-release-comp installation
+### 5.4 Make note of the path to home of SLIM-release-comp-public installation
- The users of SLIM-release-apps will need the path to home of SLIM-release-comp to define SLIM_COMP variable in their environment.* scripts.
+ The users of SLIM-release-apps-public will need the path to home of SLIM-release-comp-public to define SLIM_COMP variable in their environment.* scripts.
 ## 6 SUPPORT
  You may contact developers of SINBAD software by means of: